Google Cache Search

 Exploring Hidden Capabilities and Tools

-2. Text-Only Version: Google Cache provides a text-only version of pages, which can be useful for quickly accessing content on bandwidth-limited connections or for screen readers.
+2. Text-Only Version: A text-only version of pages, which can be useful for quickly accessing content on bandwidth-limited connections or for screen readers.

-3. Cache Timestamp: The timestamp at the top of a cached page shows when Google last visited the page, providing insights into the freshness of the cache.
+3. Timestamps: The timestamp at the top of a cached page shows when they last visited the page, providing insights into the freshness of information.

-• Use Google Cache to compare the current and previous versions of a webpage.
+• Use it to compare the current and previous versions of a webpage.

-• Access Google Cache as a backup when a website is temporarily unavailable.
+• Access it as a backup when a website is temporarily unavailable.

 • Utilize the text-only version for a distraction-free reading experience.